singhmukesh/Communicator/README.md

     % heroku create
 ```

 Note the URL of the project you just created.
+(E.g. https://adjective-noun-1234.herokuapp.com)

 - Push the code to Heroku